Redbu11dev/UnitPlates-wotlk/README.md

 Still a work in progress though, so might be bugged here and there, but already works alright

-Can show if the enemy is tapped (after you mouse over or target the enemy)
+Can show if enemy is tapped (after you mouse over or target the enemy)

 TODO LIST: